digital-asset/contingent-claims/README.md

 3. Fetch the `*.dar` file for the latest version of the [daml-ctl](https://github.com/digital-asset/daml-ctl/releases) library and copy it to the `lib/` folder in the repository's root

-4. You can then build a release version (no tests in the `*.dar`) by running `daml build` in the root directory, or a dev version that includes test from the `test` directory.
+4. You can then build a release version (no tests in the `*.dar`) by running `daml build` in the root directory, or a dev version that includes tests from the `test` directory.

 ### Running the tests